zre7926/RecipeAnalysis/README.md

 |`ingredients`|Text for ingredients needed|
 |`n_ingredients`|Number of ingredients in recipe|

-The second dataset (`ratings`) has 731927 rows (thus there are that many recipes) and 5 columns, which are
+The second dataset (`ratings`) has 731927 rows (thus there are that many reviews) and 5 columns, which are

 |Column|Description|
 |------|-----------|